 There are far more Kodi box sellers on my naughty list.
 Too many for this article, in fact.

-- Netmaster: Website disappeared and their social media channels went dark.
+- Netmaster: The website disappeared, and their social media channels went dark.

-- StealthTVBox: Website disappeared and they’re no longer selling Kodi boxes.
+- StealthTVBox: The website disappeared, and they no longer sell Kodi boxes.

 - AmazingTVBox: No longer selling Kodi boxes.

 - DigiStream\FOMOStream: They don’t sell Kodi boxes anymore.
 However, existing customers will get a lifetime discount at a fine jewelry shop instead!
 Seriously.
 You can’t make this stuff up.